nikdavnik/docs-casa-prod/docs/source/installation/quick-start.md

 ### Set up Gluu Server

-If you're setting up a fresh installation of the Gluu Server, follow [these instructions](https://gluu.org/docs/ce/3.1.6/installation-guide/install/).
+If you installed the Gluu Server in the previous step, follow these instructions to [start the server](https://gluu.org/docs/ce/3.1.6/installation-guide/install/#start-the-server-and-log-in) and [run the setup script](https://gluu.org/docs/ce/3.1.6/installation-guide/install/#run-setuppy).

 Make sure to include at least the following components: